 So that explains a virtual CFO, but what about an outsourced CFO?
 In reality, the two terms are interchangeable.
 I had this conversation with a good colleague of mine who has an accounting firm that provides virtual CFO services.
 We came to the understanding that a virtual CFO referred to the extended services of an accounting firm as the services usually providing from the accountant’s office.
 An outsourced CFO referred to a specialist provider of CFO services as these services providing more in the offices of the client.
 I am sure there are many exceptions!

 Whether it’s an outsourced CFO or Virtual CFO, the real opportunity for a business owner is to bring in a level of experience into their business to assist with all the challenges with growing a business.
 A CFO with many years’ experience working within growing businesses would have seen it all before.
 It can save you the trouble of suffering avoidable errors and mistakes which could be costly.
 They will also bring to the table people management skills.
 It will be able to build you finance team and information systems.
 So you as the business owner can focus on getting new customers and providing a quality service.
 So why not hire a part time Virtual CFO for a fraction of the cost of a full time CFO?

 ABOUT BRIAN DOUGHTY

-Brian Doughty is founder of the outsourced CFO which is a part time CFO service for small to medium sized businesses.
-Brian’s experience in large corporates and small business is unique and has enabled him to develop a simple to understand set of tools which will help business owners engage staff, monitor performance and achieve their goals.
+Brian Doughty is founder of the outsourced CFO which is a part time CFO Service for small to medium sized businesses.
+Brian’s experience in large corporate and small business is unique.
+It has enabled him to develop a simple to understand set of tools which will help business owners engage staff, monitor performance and achieve their goals.